asvishnyakov/guidelines-and-styleguides/how-to-use-customize-and-extend-bootstrap.md

 > As such, components should be built with a base class that houses common, not-to-be overridden property-value pairs.
 For example, .btn and .btn-primary.
 We use .btn for all the common styles like display, padding, and border-width.
 We then use modifiers like .btn-primary to add the color, background-color, border-color, etc.
 >
 > Modifier classes should only be used when there are multiple properties or values to be changed across multiple variants.
-Modifiers are not always necessary, so be sure you’re actually saving lines of code and preventing unnecessary overrides when creating them.
+Modifiers are not always necessary, so be sure you-re actually saving lines of code and preventing unnecessary overrides when creating them.
 Good examples of modifiers are our theme color classes and size variants.

 #### Links